Dhruv2012/Face-Recognition-Internship/README.md

 <p align="justify">

-This work was done by me as a part of summer internsip 2019-20 at my University NIT Surat under [Dr. K.P.Upla](https://sites.google.com/site/kpupla/home).
+This work was done by me as a part of summer internship 2019-20 at my University NIT Surat under [Dr. K.P.Upla](https://sites.google.com/site/kpupla/home).
 I began my journey in Deep Learning through this internship and worked on the FaceNet system proposed by Google.

 </p>